Unboxed-Software/solana-course/content/compressed-nfts.md

 }
 ```

-Helius essentially observes transaction logs as they happen and stores the NFT metadata that was hashed and stored in the merkle tree.
+Helius essentially observes transaction logs as they happen and stores the NFT metadata that was hashed and stored in the Merkle tree.
 This enables them to surface that data when requested.

 If we add a call to this function at the end of `main` and re-run your script, the data we get back in the console is very comprehensive.
 It includes all of the data you’d expect in both the onchain and off-chain portion of a traditional NFT.
 You can find the cNFT’s attributes, files, ownership and creator information, and more.